warnikchow/dlk2nlp/README.md

 ## 7. RNN (BiLSTM)-based sentence classification

 **Recurrent neural network (RNN)**, which was suggested originally in the late 20th century, is a representative network that reflects the sequential information in the numerical summarization.
-Due to the high-computation issue, its materialization has recently been possible with the help of modern computing systems (e.g. GPU boost-up).
+Due to high-computation issue, its materialization has recently been possible with the help of modern computing systems (e.g. GPU boost-up).
 The problem of vanishing gradient has been partially solved by [**long short-term memory (LSTM)**](https://www.mitpressjournals.org/doi/abs/10.1162/neco.1997.9.8.1735), whose direction-bias was improved along with the bidirectional sequencing (BiLSTM).

 <p align="center">
     <image src="https://github.com/warnikchow/dlk2nlp/blob/master/image/rnn.jpg" width="700"><br/>